bigcommerce/docs/guides/lint-a-document-with-dx-linter-script.md

 # How to lint a document with the DX linter script

-The docs team uses a custom script, provided by the DX team, to lint your doc files before they are published.
-This linter covers everything our Style Guide does, saving you tons of time.
+The Developer Documentation team uses a custom script to lint your doc files before they are pushed.
+This linter covers everything our in-house Style Guide does, saving you tons of time.

 Run the script using the CLI to get your PR submission nearly perfect in no time.